Nyveon/MCStructureCleaner/README.md

 3. Run main.py, and instruct it as to which structure tag you wish to remove.
 I recommend using [NBTExplorer](https://github.com/jaquadro/NBTExplorer) to find the name.
    - -h For help on command line arguments.
    - -t For the tag you want removed, in quotes.
-   - -j For the number of threads you want to run it on (default 4).
+   - -j For the number of threads you want to run it on (default 4, recommended 2x the number of cores in your CPU).
-   Example:
+   - Example:
    ```
    python main.py -t "Better Mineshaft" -j 8
    ```